Thank you to everyone who helped make the C2C 2019 Conference a great success!

 Place-Based Learning is a core foundation of our curriculum in B.C.
 Teachers and students across the province are excited to be inquiring about issues and priorities that matter most to our communities with a more ‘local lens’.
 By helping educators to connect classroom and community through a focus on people, place and planet, this professional development event hopes to inspire more promising practices and transformative learning in our schools and communities.

-The Classrooms to Communities (C2C) 2019 Conference aims to support the practice of place-based learning.
-The conference goals are to:
+The Classrooms to Communities (C2C) 2019 Conference aimed to support the practice of place-based learning.
+The conference goals were to:

 - Model Place-Based Learning through highly interactive, experiential and replicable practices.

 - Share and explore success stories of place-based learning as K-12 teaching and learning that is central to BC’s curriculum.

 - Inspire, support and enhance the evolving work of K-12 teachers and partners in BC schools and communities to integrate promising practices of place-based education.